softwaresaved/provtoolsuite-service-tests/Jenkins.md

 The Execute shell steps can, alternatively, be done within a single Execute shell entry.

-If you are only interested in running interoperability tests for a specific omponent then use the relevant line from:
+If you are only interested in running tests for a specific service then use the relevant line from:

 ```
 nosetests -v --with-xunit prov_service_tests.test_provstore